rBurgett/technoagorist.com/data/episodes/0024/notes.md

 I have no time for the state.
 I spend all of my time caring and providing for my family.
 I don't owe the state any time or energy.
 They, on the other hand, owe me a lot of money that they have stolen from me over the years!
 I'd like that in Bitcoin, please.

-This is Techno-Agorist, episode 24.
+This is TechnoAgorist, episode 24.